wmannis/hypomnemata/README.md

 This is a very terse collection of notes to myself about things I find useful to remember or think about when constructing a new language.
+It's less about rules and more about reminders of possibilities and things to consider.
 Probably some of it will not be very useful to anyone who doesn't think very much like I do, but good chunks should be generally useful.

 The section on sound changes is largely from the *Index Diachronica*, but some items from other sources have made their way into it over